Huotes/CommitMaker/README.md

 Erro na API: HTTPSConnectionPool(host='geek-jokes.sameerkumar.website', port=443): Max retries exceeded with url: /api?format=json (Caused by NameResolutionError("<urllib3.connection.HTTPSConnection object at 0x72cc03e09460>: Failed to resolve 'geek-jokes.sameerkumar.website' ([Errno -3] Temporary failure in name resolution)"))

 Chuck Norris does not have to answer the phone.
 His beard picks up the incoming electrical impulses and translates them into audible sound.

+Chuck Norris owns a chain of fast-food restaurants throughout the southwest.
+They serve nothing but barbecue-flavored ice cream and Hot Pockets.